 The Smashing Pumpkins Couldn’t Handle All Of The Success

-The alternative rock band ranges from whispery ballads to face-melting guitar explosions.
+The alternative rock band the Smashing Pumpkins ranges from whispery ballads to face-melting guitar explosions.
 Nevertheless, Billy Corgan’s insistence on playing a variety of instruments on Siamese Dream would add fuel to the fire with his bandmates.
-Plus, bassist D’Arcy Wretzky was really struggling with a drug addiction, which didn’t help matters.
+Bassist D’Arcy Wretzky was also struggling with his own personal matters, which didn’t help matters.

 Black Francis Had A Savage Way Of Breaking Up The Pixies